carlditzler/AI-Skills/README.md

 # What Are AI Skills?

 AI Skills are structured instruction modules that guide LLMs to perform specialized tasks consistently.
+Skills may include persistent memory, sub-agents, continuous file system access, and MCP tool integrations when necessary.

 Instead of relying on a single prompt, a skill defines AI's:
 - Role